salesforce/lwc-rfcs/text/0112-server-engine.md

 To make the LWC SSR predictable and performant, only a certain subset of the LWC engine capabilities available on the client will be present on the server.
 As a side-effect, LWC components that need to be rendered on the server will have to observe the following constraints:

 **No access to web platform APIs on the server:** When running in the server environment, LWC will not polyfill web platform-specific APIs.
-Because of this, accessing any of those APIs as the component renders on the server, will result in a runtime exception.
-For example, if a server-side rendered component wants to attach event listeners to the `document` when it is rendered on the client, it needs to check first if the `document` object is present in the current runtime environment.
+Because of this, accessing any of those APIs as the component renders on the server will result in a runtime exception.
+For example, if a server-rendered component wants to attach event listeners to the `document` when it is rendered on the client, it needs to check first if the `document` object is present in the current runtime environment.

 ```js
 import { LightningElement } from 'lwc';